Catalytic converter stolen from bus used to transport people with developmental disabilities as reports of the costly crime increase

-KANSAS CITY, MO (KCTV) -- Police in several Kansas City metro cities say a quick and costly crime is on the rise.
+KANSAS CITY, Missouri (KCTV) -- Police in several Kansas City metro cities say a quick and costly crime is on the rise.
 Catalytic converter thefts are increasing once again.

 Someone cut a catalytic converter off a much-needed vehicle that belongs to the Mattie Rhodes Center.
 Staff at the Mattie Rhodes Center rely on the bus to help take young people with developmental disabilities where they need to go.
 It’s sitting idle until the non-profit pays for costly repairs.